Last Updated on December 8, 2025 by John Berry

 Professional and amateur worlds

 There is much known about the Earth’s atmosphere – particularly since mankind has launched research satellites into the thermosphere and exosphere.
 There is now much theory supported by research.
-And there is much yet to know.
+And yet there is still much to know.

 This site

-This site aims to add to that knowledge about the Earth’s atmosphere by explaining rather than by undertaking new research.
-It aims to challenge how we come to know about the atmosphere (epistemology) in order that we can enhance what we do know (ontology).
+On this site, I aim to add to that knowledge about the Earth’s atmosphere by explaining rather than by undertaking new research.
+I aim to challenge how we come to know about the atmosphere (epistemology) in order that we can enhance what we do know (ontology).